feathr-ai/feathr/docs/how-to-guides/streaming-source-ingestion.md

 ```

-You can also refer to the [test case](../../feathr_project/test/test_azure_kafka_e2e.py) for more details.
+You can also refer to the [test case](https://github.com/linkedin/feathr/blob/main/feathr_project/test/test_azure_kafka_e2e.py) for more details.

 ## Kafka configuration

-Please refer to the [Feathr Configuration Doc](./feathr-configuration-and-env.md#kafkasasljaasconfig) for more details on the credentials.
+Please refer to the [Feathr Configuration Doc](./feathr-configuration-and-env.md#KAFKA_SASL_JAAS_CONFIG) for more details on the credentials.

-## Event Hub monitor
+## Event Hub monitoring

-Please check monitor panel on your 'Event Hub' overview page while running materialize to make sure there are both incoming and outgoing messages, like below graph.
-Otherwise, you may not get anything from 'get_online_features' since the source is empty.
+If you feel something is wrong, you can check the monitor panel on your 'Event Hub' overview page while running the Feathr materialization job, to make sure there are both incoming and outgoing messages, like the graph below.
+Otherwise, you may not get anything from `get_online_features()` since the source is empty.

 ![Kafka Monitor Page](../images/kafka-messages-monitor.png)